 Most event planners will tell you that the entertainment should be the close of the night.
 Without a doubt, that seems logical, BUT how long is the event?
-If the banquet is two hours (or three with a cocktail hour at the beginning), the entertainment being the close of the evening is a great idea.
-However, if people will be seated for 3+ hours, having the entertainment as a closer is a less than ideal option.
-People can lose some of their enthusiasm.
-This isn’t because the evening’s activities are dull.
-Three hours can just be a long time to sit, and worse, pay attention.
+If people have been sitting for 3+ hours, starting the entertainment at that point won’t have the same enthusiasm level from attendees.
+This isn’t because the entertainment or any of the other activities are dull.
+Three hours is just a long time to sit, let alone, pay attention.

 Most banquets usually have these elements: dinner, awards/recognition, raffles, entertainment/speaker.
 All are fine.
 However, the energy level of the crowd needs to be maintained to get your money’s worth out of the entertainer.
 A great way to keep the energy up at a banquet of three hours or more is to have the entertainment right after the meal.
 This keeps people engaged and having fun.
 It’s a fun break in the other activities, and the evening can be closed with recognition and awards.

 2. Keep your audience closer…

-Here’s one more piece of advice on this.
+One more thing.
 Not only do I like the audience to be as close as possible to me, I like them to be as close as possible to each other.
 Instead of tables being 12-15 feet apart, make them 7-10.
 The tighter the group, the more energy in the room and the better the show.